MUSIC - Manuel Troncoso: the immortal Dominican composer who left the prophetic "Sing world" revived by Santa Rosa

 In the First Festival of the Dominican Song, which took place in Santo Domingo between November 19 and 21, 1968, “Canta mundo” was the second finalist song in the voice of Luchy Vicioso.

-Manuel Troncoso died in 20212, but he left one of the most important repertoires of the romantic songbook of Dominican music.
+Manuel Troncoso died in 2012 (almost when he turned 85), but left one of the most important repertoires of the romantic songbook of Dominican music.
 Many artists have taken their lyrics to adorn them with their voices, one of them is Gilberto Santa Rosa who brings the song “Canta Mundo” back to life.

 Before, in the early 70s, the song was recorded by Dominican Luchy Vicioso and Puerto Rican Tito Rodríguez, whom Santa Rosa remembers because it was one of his favorites during his youth.